nestauk/dap_tutorials/prodigy_demo/README.md

 The data can then be manually annotated by a group of annotators or enhanced with semi-automated processes such as **active learning** to speed up the annotation process.

-It's important to note that Prodigy isn't free or open source.
+It's important to note that Prodigy isn't free.
 Nesta's Data Science Practice purchased 5 Prodigy seats, which are transferrable within the company.

 ### 🤔 What can I used Prodigy for?
 Existing and custom recipes